Noorhantarek/prediagnostic_pathways_archetypes/README.md

 ### 01 — Cohort construction
 Identifies eligible cancer patients, defines the index diagnosis, applies inclusion/exclusion criteria, and establishes the pre-diagnostic observation window.

+In this analysis, out of 7 million uniqe patients from 1,127 compiled CPRD aurum raw files; 156,280 patients, 26.7 million observation records were identifed and included in the analysis.

 ### 02 — Pathway exploration
 Examines the observation, consultation, and referral channels before sequence construction, including temporal activity patterns and aggregate code-frequency summaries.